 On the other hand, staying longer in hospital has its plus side: room service, cleaning staff, and “do not disturb” gatekeeping nurses who appear (thank goodness) at the mere push of a button.
 If you are a first-time mum, consider the difference between having nurses available 24/7, as opposed to the home-style nurse, who has no sooner left when your baby starts fussing over an engorged-flat-nippled-breast and hubby is still trying to figure out how the breast pump works.
 On himself!
 Lord, save us.

 Nonetheless, the most important thing is not to feel rushed out the door.
-Make sure that all your questions, from bathing to breastfeeding to burping, have been answered.
+Make sure all your questions, from bathing to breastfeeding to burping, have been answered.
 Speak to a midwife before you leave about a postnatal domiciliary visit at home.
 A domiciliary midwife will visit a couple of days after you leave hospital.
 She will check that you and your baby’s recovery is going well and help with the transition from hospital to home.
 Many public hospitals offer at least one domiciliary visit to all women irrespective of whether they have been discharged from hospital early or not.
 However, a variety of different protocols exist statewide in both the public and private sectors.
 Nonetheless, all hospitals are required to give adequate postnatal care for mothers and their families according to clinical and psycho-social needs.

-5. Husband as gatekeeper
+5. Install a gatekeeper

 Family and friends can be a great help, but if you feel you won’t be up for much company in the beginning, let everyone know.
 It is easy to lay down the law with your own family.
 The in-laws, however, can be a different story altogether.
-Speak to your partner about boundaries he can set for his own family and have him act as gatekeeper to fend off any well-wishers if you are not in the mood for visitors.
+Speak to your partner about boundaries they can set for their own family and have them act as gatekeeper to fend off any well-wishers if you are not in the mood for visitors.
 Don’t feel bad about accepting visitors slowly, and turn your phone on silent with a voicemail message informing all of your new arrival and their vital statistics.
 Send emails or text messages to extended family members and close friends.
 When necessary, put a sign on the front door saying mum and baby sleeping and ask anyone who is ill to stay away until they’re better.